Lighting and Rendering

 Screenshot render setup window.

-• Create a render layer by clicking on the Create a Render Layer button.
+• Create a render layer by selecting the Create a Render Layer button.

 [ADD IMAGE'S ALT TEXT]